Fusion1013/AvasarVault/Pantheon/Minor Gods/Verise, the Unmasked Goddess.md

 # Overview
 One of the minor [[Pantheon Overview|Gods]], attuned to [[Vertae, Plane of Truth|Vertae]].
 # Domain
 Verise is the goddess of common sense, honesty, and truth.
+Verise's influence spans everything from small, everyday decisions, to the deep, immutable truths that govern existence.
+Her domain emphasizes that truth, while powerful and often liberating, can also be harsh and uncompromising.
 # Symbology

 # Worship